shivanshsanoria1/LeetcodeSolutions/README.md

 * A problem can have multiple solutions, marked with [1], [2], [3], ... at the end.
 Generally, higher number indicates more efficient or less intuitive solution.
 * Partially accepted solutions are marked with **[TLE]** or **[MLE]** in their title, representing 'Time Limit Exceeded' and 'Memory Limit Exceeded' respectively.
 * Most solutions have Time and Space Complexity mentioned as **T.C.=O()** and **S.C.=O()** respectively.
-* A table of links for all the accepted solutions present in this repo can be found in '[this table](./stats/generated/leetcode-links.md)' (use ctrl + click to open the links in new tab in this table).
 * A list of all the Leetcode solutions present in this repo can be found in '[this csv file](./stats/generated/leetcode-stats.csv)'.
 * A list of all algorithms can be found in '[this csv file](./algorithms/metadata/algorithms_metadata.csv)'.
 * There are some problems with solutions in multiple languages (C++ and Javascript).